 You can’t very well tell the horrors of the world, or talk about justice, with your eyes blindfolded, your mind restricted, your mouth gagged, and your hands tied.
 Horror, for me, was the beginning of an odyssey of freeing the imagination as well as the conscience.
 It was quintessentially the definition of art in my understanding.
 Marvel eventually gave this genre a try with 2 powerhouse issues of a prose digest “The Haunt of Horror” in 1973, which included Harlan Ellison, Fritz Leiber, Lin Carter, and Anne McCaffrey, among others.
 It took a final, fizzling shot with 5 more black and white issues in 1974, and that was the end.
 I suspect their mainline brew was overall simply too heavily edited – too tame, with Comic Code label intact, to really feel authentic to someone prying into the deeper areas of imagination these stories were meant to tap.
 Despite the lineup, for some reason it didn’t hit.

 The Comic Code Authority effectively killed mainstream comics as art for me – I’ve never found the controller-approved comics anything but tedious and somehow empty, just as I find the independent stuff of today too focused on drawing and concept and unbearably light on prose.
 Or maybe I just won’t settle for the cigarette when I can have the cigar, by diving into a novel.
 But I find it most interesting that adherence to the approval stamp was voluntary, just like the motion picture certifications of the blacklist era.
-It wasn’t a law – it was like a lot of ‘correctness’ codes, whether put out by the gay lobby, the environmental lobby, the evangelical lobby, or a race-conscious interest group – they rely on our need for approval and our tendency to designate and suppress ‘opponents’ when we feel right.
+It wasn’t a law – it was like a lot of ‘correctness’ codes, whether put out by the environmental lobby, the evangelical lobby, or a race-conscious interest group – they rely on our need for approval and our tendency to designate and suppress ‘opponents’ when we feel right.
 In fact, their most damaging effect is to transform opinion into a subjective certainty, which is gnosticism of the conscience.
 This is one reason I resist the attitudes of people who throw stones at Orson Scott Card’s work or castigate Amanda Palmer, each for various thought crimes or ideological offenses; it’s not left vs. right, it’s pressure vs. freedom.

 Those who try to squelch art by drumming up enough of a groupthink response, because they don’t like something the artist says, are all on the same side, whether they’re right wing McCarthyites or ironic champions of a narrow “tolerance”.
 Those who persist in making space for art, precisely because it is the medium for exploration, free from ideological handcuffs, are on the side of art itself.
 This is what art and science have in common, and what horror and sci-fi seem to share.
 The horror that resisted the boundaries of approval was my doorway to art as a child.
 It was the arena of possible truth telling.
 It gave me access to a kind of freedom for my thoughts that, in the intolerable situation in which I grew up, people tried continually to squelch and eliminate – thankfully with little success.
 Indeed, my pleasure in these books was often rewarded with their destruction, and replacement with pablum, thus furthering in my mind the distinction between art and approved reading lists.
 It’s probably one reason I return to horror in adulthood, which affords me room to stretch, grow, and think without constraint.